 Holsters are tricky.
-There are lots of options out there but what works for one person doesn’t necessarily work for another.
+There are lots of options out there.
+What works for one person doesn’t necessarily work for another.
 Finding the right holster is kind of like finding the right jeans.
-I have friends who swear by American Eagle’s jeans but they just don’t work well for my body.
+We all know that struggle way to well.

 My gun cost around $600.
 The very first holster I bought to carry that gun was $80.
 Today that holster sits in a tote that I carry to my classes to use as an example of what NOT to buy.
-I bought several other expensive holsters.
-In fact, when I add it all up it, they amount to more than the cost of my gun!
+I have bought several other expensive holsters as I worked to figure out what would work for me.
+In fact, when I add it all up it, all the holster I bought for my gun amount to more than the cost of my gun!

-I have 2 go to holsters I use today but it was an expensive road getting to where I figured out what worked best for me.
+I have 2 “go-to” holsters I use today.
+It was an expensive road getting to where I figured out what worked best for me.
 One of those go-to options is my Flashbang Bra Holster.
 6 Reasons I Love My Flashbang Bra Holster

 I know what a struggle it is to find the right holster!
-It is exactly why I’m working to create a course to help you understand what options are out there and the pros and cons of them so you can make better choices from the get go.
+It is exactly why I’m working to create a course to help you understand what options are out there and the pros and cons of the different options so you can make better choices from the get go.